WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

 The video [here](https://youtu.be/Oo28QCEZe_g) explains how set up the horn and make adjustments to the user-defined settings referred to below.

    * Check the user-defined settings illustrated below.
-These are the `Variable` blocks in the upper right corner of the Gnuradio canvas.
+These are the `Variable` blocks in the upper right corner of the GNU Radio canvas.

       ![User-defined blocks](/dspira-lessons/images/UserDefinedBlocks.png)